arminsayar/epicgames-account-creator/README.md

-# Script for creating new epic games accounts | "Free accounts"
+# Script for creating epicgames accounts
+### This script helping you to create accounts and then adding free games on your account to use how you like it :)

 ## Install